Bytes - Your weekly dose of

 Clubbing applies when you (transferor) transfer your income to some other person without transferring the ownership of the asset from which the income is derived.
 Therefore the income so transferred will still be included in your total income and also taxable in your hands.

-Eg: Pranav transferred the income from his rental property, to his wife Divya.
+For Example: Pranav transferred the income from his rental property, to his wife Divya.
 The property is in the name of Pranav only and ownership of the property is not transferred to Divya.
 In this situation, rental income will be taxed in the hands of Pranav only.

 *Revocable transfer of asset means where a transferor retains the right or power to re-acquire the whole or any part of the asset or the income from such asset at any time in future during the lifetime of the transferee.